 Regular lubrication of all working parts is important and should be carried out before each operating session.
 There are two types of lubrication required: The external moving linkages and bearings are lubricated with a medium oil such as motor engine oil, and the internal steam mechanisms such as cylinders, pistons and valves are lubricated with a special steam oil that is mixed with the steam.
 Infrequent external lubrication will allow parts to run dry, and over oiling can form pools around operating parts that attract dirt and grit.
 If too thin an oil is used it will evaporate very quickly as the loco gets hot - leading to dry running.
 We recommend the use of a 20-50 motor oil for external lubrication.
-When carrying out general lubrication, do not forget the regulator spindles (see Trouble Shooting section for further details of oiling the regulators).

-Internal lubrication is achieved by steam oil that is mixed with the steam in the displacement lubricator, housed in the front, left-hand side of the cab.
-Unscrew and remove the knurled cap from the top of the lubricator.
-Locate the knurled lubricator drain screw located under the cab floor.
-Unscrew this two or three turns, but do not remove it.
-Any water in the lubricator will run out through the hole in the drain screw.
-When the water has finished draining, tighten the drain screw and refill the lubricator from the top with the steam oil supplied.
-Replace the cap.
-Take time filling the lubricator, especially when cold, as the oil takes time to run down and may trap an air bubble.
-Both cap and drain screw are fitted with 'O' rings and need only be closed finger tight.
+Internal lubrication is achieved by steam oil that is mixed with the steam in the displacement lubricator, housed in the left-hand side of the cab.
+Remove the roof to gain access.
+Unscrew the knurled cap from the top of the lubricator.
+The lubricator drain screw is located under the cab floor.
+Slacken the drain screw two or three turns at the bottom but do not remove it.
+Any water in the lubricator will run out through the drain screw.
+Tighten the drain screw and refill with the steam oil supplied, then replace lubricator cap.
+Take time filling the lubricator, especially when cold, as the oil can take a while to run down into the lubricator and may trap an air bubble.
+Both cap and drain screw are fitted with '0' rings and need only be closed finger tight.